We love traveling serendipity style and running into out of the way museums.

 We were on our way somewhere else but, hey, what's a detour?

 Ten miles off the main highway (US 95 S, just northeast of Yuma), we took a dusty, washboard road to the Castle Dome Mining Museum.

 We're glad we stopped – as you'll see in the video.

 We toured the museum, located in a ghost town that has been restored and stocked with artifacts found scattered in the nearby desert.
 We got a very interesting tour of one of the abandoned mines, where we saw a rock wall made of incandescent minerals that, under a black light, emitted colors unlike anything you've ever seen before.

-Afterward the museum and mine tour, we did some RV boondocking in the desert Kofa National Wildlife Refuge nearby
+After the museum and mine tour, we did some RV boondocking in the desert Kofa National Wildlife Refuge nearby.